Sbali11/Nooks/README.md

 The repository is set up to run using Digital Ocean.
 ```
 .
+├── experiments
+│   ├── PrioritySimulation.ipynb    # initial experiments to visualize the matching function
 ├── utils                           # utility functions for the bot
 │   ├── matching_algorithm          # code related to the matching process
 │   |   ├── nooks_alloc.py          # contains the the class for matching members to nooks
 │   ├── app_ui                      # helper functions for the bot ui
 │   |   ├── app_home.py             # the code to update the app home page
 │   ├── constants.py                # all the constants used across the workspace
 ├── slack_bot.py                    # workflow and code for the slack bot backend and flask app backend
 ├── wsgi.py                         # file to run the app formatted to run on Digital ocean
 └── README.md
 ```